Heart and Soul (Frank Loesser and Hoagy Carmichael song): Jan and Dean version

 Jan and Dean covered the song at the same time as the Cleftones's record was on the chart.
-They intended for it to be released on Liberty Records, who balked, and it was released on Gene Autry's Challenge Records instead.
+They intended for it to be released on Liberty Records, which balked, and it was released on Gene Autry's Challenge Records instead.
 It reached No. 25 on the charts.
-Liberty, noting the success, signed them, and Jan and Dean went on to make five top-ten singles for the label ("Surf City", "Honolulu Lulu", "Drag City", "Deadman's Curve", and "The Little Old Lady from Pasadena").
+On Canada's CHUM Charts the song reached No. 13.
+Liberty, noting the success, signed them, and Jan and Dean went on to make five top-ten singles for the label ("Surf City", "Honolulu Lulu", "Drag City", "Deadman's Curve", and "The Little Old Lady (from Pasadena)").

 Uses in other media

 The song was featured as part of a "Hearts" medley in The Brady Bunch Variety Hour.

 In 1980, an improvised piano version was performed in The Competition.

 Two characters perform the song in a piano museum in the 1980 Disney film Midnight Madness.

 In the 1988 fantasy comedy film Big, this is the tune played on the giant piano at FAO Schwarz in the scene where the characters portrayed by Robert Loggia and Tom Hanks perform a duet in front of other customers.

 In the TV sitcom Frasier, during the 1998 Season 5, Episode 20 titled "First Date", the tune and song is sung by Niles and Daphne during a memorable and important scene as they slice vegetables.
 In Frasier during the 2001 Season 8, Episode 18 titled "Daphne Returns", the scene and song from Season 5 Episode 20 is referenced as a flashback.

+In Superman Returns (2006), Jason White was tinkering with this song on the piano throughout the movie.
+In one scene, one of Lex Luthor's henchmen joins Jason for a piano duet on the ship.

-In 2011, the song was featured in Family Guy S09E16 (The Big Bang Theory) at 5:50, when Stewie shows Brian that they can do everything outside space and time.
+In 2011, the song was featured in Family Guy S09E16 ("The Big Bang Theory") at 5:50, when Stewie shows Brian that they can do everything outside space and time.
+It was used again in 2018 for S16E13 ("V is for Mystery"), where Sherlock (Stewie) and Watson (Brian) play it on the bagpipes inside Veronica's (Meg's) corpse.

+Apple used the song in a commercial for the first iPad Mini, demonstrating how it could be used similar to a larger-sized iPad despite its smaller screen size.

-"Play That Song," a single by the band Train that incorporates portions of the melody, reached number 41 on the Billboard Hot 100 chart in February 2017.
+"Play That Song", a single by the band Train that incorporates portions of the melody, reached number 41 on the Billboard Hot 100 chart in February 2017.

 The character Chloe Decker, portrayed by Lauren German, plays “Heart & Soul” on the piano in the television series Lucifer in the ninth episode of the first season and the tenth episode of the sixth and final season.

+In the video game Deltarune, you gain access to a large playable piano in the fourth chapter, with certain songs triggering special dialogue from party members Ralsei and Susie.
+"Heart & Soul" is one of them, with Susie telling Kris to stop messing around in response to being played, sharing this interaction with "Chopsticks" and "You've Got a Friend in Me".